Mrymna/Surgery_procedures/Neuronexus/mount_probe_on_microdrive.md

 Use a large solder blob to burn the insulation from the tips of the wires.
 Cut the wire to approximately 2 cm long
 Add a copper wire if 5 cm.

+# Glue probes together (if needed; highly experimental(

+1. Place the two probes next to each other.